davidgvad/NTRU-PRIME/README.md

 - [Usage](#usage)

 ## Description
-The **NTRU** project is a Python implementation of the NTRU cryptosystem, a lattice-based public key cryptosystem designed for efficient encryption and decryption.
-This project provides functionalities for key generation, encryption, and decryption, ensuring secure communication based on advanced mathematical constructs.
+The **NTRU** project is a Python implementation of the NTRU cryptosystem, a lattice-based public key cryptosystem known for its efficiency in encryption and decryption processes.
+This implementation offers functionalities for key generation, encryption, and decryption, ensuring secure communication based on sophisticated mathematical constructs.
+Key improvements in this version include the ability to handle large messages, which was a limitation in previous implementations.
+Additionally, this version boasts a significantly more user-friendly interface, thanks to a well-designed GUI built with PyQt5.

 ## Features
 - **Key Generation**: Securely generate public and private keys.